weynandk/info_threefold/docs/definitions-concepts/ic-internet-capacity.md

 ## IC = Internet Capacity

 IC = Internet Capacity, everything which drives our digital life.
-In an enterprise it's called IT systems (Information Technology)
+In an enterprise it's called IT (Information Technology) systems.

-Internet Capacity is resource availability for running any IT workload
+Internet Capacity is resource availability for running any IT workload:

   - Storage
   - Compute
   - Networking

-Examples of IT workloads which can run on the ThreeFold Grid are
+Examples of IT workloads which can run on the ThreeFold Grid are:

    - web applications
    - archiving of data
    - generic storage (e.g. using the S3 storage interface)